yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Essentially, MI300X/MI300A is a first high performance AI accelerator based on multi-dies architecture, and tuning of operations will be slightly different from those in NVIDIA.
+Essentially, MI300X/MI300A is the first high performance AI accelerator arch based on multi-dies architecture, and tuning of operations on the chip will be slightly different from those in NVIDIA.

 <br />

-The basic rule is, synchronization among XCDs (accelerated computing dies) is expensive, making full use of XCDs and L2 cache locality affinity increase the performance.
+The basic rule is, synchronization among XCDs (accelerated computing dies) is expensive, making full use of XCDs and L2 cache locality affinity to increase the performance.

 <br />